 “When he is well again.”
-She intones “Maybe in 2 months, may be in 4 months.
+She intones “Maybe in 2 months, maybe in 4 months.
 Maybe never.
 I don’t know and the doctor can’t say either.
-He has been referred for counselling, but that will take at least 6 weeks to start.
+He has been referred for counseling, but that will take at least 6 weeks to start.
 And the antidepressants will take at least 3 weeks to start taking an effect.”
 As she goes back to her office Mary hears Steve swear loudly.

 * 1 person in 4 will experience some form of mental health issue in any year.
 (MHFA England, 2016)

 * 1 in 6 employees are likely to experience problems with stress, anxiety or depression at any one time – (e.g. sleep problems, fatigue, etc) which do not meet the criteria for diagnosis.
 (MHFA England, 2016)